What if the fantasy Dad you create as a child after the real one dies refuses to leave a decade later when the real one comes back to life?

 I run into Mom’s arms.
 “Where were you?” she asks, relief in her voice.
 I cling to her.
 She knows.
 I don’t say a thing.
 I vow right there never to speak again.

 A fireman walks into the kitchen and squints his eyes at me and the kid.

 “She doesn’t speak,” Mom explains.
-I don’t know what I’m going to do with her,” mom says to her friend.
-“Ever since that dreadful fire last year at Dean’s, she’s stopped talking.
+I don’t know what I’m going to do with her.
+Ever since that dreadful fire last year at Dean’s, she’s stopped talking.
 I’ve tried everything.
 You’d think a child her age would want to talk so she could have friends.”

 On cue, I nod my head both ways.

 The woman takes a few steps back.
 She wears a bright patterned cape over a matching swimsuit.
 Her legs are thin and her toenails long, longer than I think they should be.
 She turns her head this way and that at me as if I am something she’s about to decide on.
 ‘Should I buy this one?’
 Her head turns the other way, ‘No, on second look maybe not.’